 This festival is very similar to the Spanish Tomato Festival.
 Instead of tomatoes, they use cow dung.

-What is even weird about the festival is the sheer number of people who willingly take part!
+What is even weird about the festival is the number of people willingly participating!

-They have an entire festival dedicated to it, and it takes place every year.
+They have an entire festival dedicated to it, which takes place annually.
 The whole festival might be a bit much for some of us.
 But to Hindus in this village, it is a cherished event.

 21. La Pourcailhade – Trie-sur-Baïse, France